niklaszantner/exchange-tracker/README.md

 ![screenshot](screenshot.png)

 `exchange-tracker` is a small nodejs based application to track crypto currencies related information by utilising the APIs provided by kraken.com.
+This project is formerly know as `ether-tracker`.

 ### Table of Contents
 1. [Features](#features)